Jack Mountain: Geology

-Rock Types
+Rock types

-The mountain is composed mostly of Metavolcanic rock and Metasedimentary rock from the Hozameen Group.
+The mountain is composed mostly of Metavolcanic rock and Metasedimentary rock from the Hozameen Range.
 Most predominant is Greenstone from the Jurassic to Permian periods.
 Most surface material is heavily eroded, by water Glacier ice.
 The lower flanks of the mountain in the Devils creek basin Maine sedimentary rock from the lower Cretaceous period, part of the Harts Pass Formation.
-The lower flanks of the mountain on the Ross lake side are composed of many diffent rock types including Orthogneiss, Ultramafic rock, low grade Phyllite, Tonalite, Continental glacier drift, Diorite, and Schist.
+The lower flanks of the mountain on the Ross lake side are composed of many different rock types including Orthogneiss, Ultramafic rock, low grade Phyllite, Tonalite, Continental glacier drift, Diorite, and Schist.

-Faults and Formation
+Faults and formation

 The Jack Mountain area consists of one small thrust fault, and a few other normal faults, none showing any seismic activity.
-Jack Mountain was created when the Hozameen Group was thrusted over the younger Harts Pass formation to the east.
-Most likely caused by the Ross lake Fault to the west.
+Jack Mountain was created when the Hozameen Range was thrusted over the younger Harts Pass formation to the east.
+Most likely caused by the Ross Lake Fault to the west.
 The lower flanks of the mountain to the west were created by the Ruby Creek Heterogeneous plutonic belt.